 Renewing your card

-You can only renew a general readers' card during the final month of existing registration.
+You can only renew a library card during the final month of existing registration.
 The decision to renew registration is at our discretion.

-If you lose your general reader's card, we will charge you £5.30 for a replacement.
+If you lose your library card, we will charge you £5.00 for a replacement.
 We do not charge if your card has been stolen or if you change your name.

-If your card is stolen, you should report the theft to the police and then provide us with a police report form.
+If your card is stolen, you should report the theft to the police and then provide us with a police report form or a crime number.